cornishcoder1/pp5-backend-DRF-the-winding-path/README.md

 - When attempting to access the Profile edit page in the admin panel, I encountered the following error: "In order to use cloudinary storage, you need to provide CLOUDINARY_STORAGE dictionary with CLOUD_NAME, API_SECRET and API_KEY in the settings or set CLOUDINARY_URL variable (or CLOUDINARY_CLOUD_NAME, CLOUDINARY_API_KEY, CLOUDINARY_API_SECRET variables)".
 This error was showing because the env.py file was not saved in the top directory of the project.
 Upon moving the file to the top directory, this error was rectified.

+- When attempting to render the Comment List views for Gallery and Walk posts I encountered the following error: " 'Meta.fields' must not contain non-model fieldnames".
+This error was showing as I had given the filterset_fields lists in each comment model the wrong value.
+I corrected the values to 'walk_post' and 'gallery_post', where they had previously been 'post' and 'gallery'.